Skip to content

 During UAT, end users perform their day-to-day responsibilities and tasks using the software just as they would operationally.
 This real-world simulation enables process gaps or inefficiencies to surface that internal testing may have overlooked.

 If issues are found, solutions can be implemented before launch to ensure seamless integration into operations.
-The software can be fine-tuned to best complement existing processes or help transform them as intended.
+The software can be fine-tuned to complement existing processes best or help transform them as intended.

 Validating process alignment also shows whether the software delivers planned productivity improvements or cost reductions.
 Early identification of process deficiencies allows corrective measures to maximize operational impact.